jaquilino/jaquilino.github.io/_posts/2023-01-07-dt-nexttick.markdown

 when Vue applies the cached elements.
 To do that, one needs to over-ride the "nextTick" method of Vue.

-First, I need to "import" the "nextTick" method from "vue" in the "<script>" object:
+First, I need to "import" the "nextTick" method from "vue" in the "&lt;script&gt;" object:
 ```
     import { nextTick } from 'vue';
 ```